Center for the Study of Aphasia Recovery (C-Star)

 Center for Advanced Brain Imaging

 - Located by the sea in Charleston, the CAIR also has a 3T Siemens Trio.
-Experts like Joe Helpern have developed new images techniques such as diffusion kurtosis imaging, a promising technique for detecting brain abnormalities and changes that we are agressively testing at the McCausland Center.
+Experts like Joe Helpern have developed new imaging techniques such as diffusion kurtosis imaging, a promising technique for detecting brain abnormalities and changes that we are agressively testing at the McCausland Center.